content-left-bg.png

 Diabetes management

-The students with diabetes: guidelines for Queensland schools is a resource available to provide specific advice to support students with diabetes in a school environment.
-These guidelines and additional diabetes basics resources for Queensland schools have been developed by Diabetes Queensland in consultation with a working group of medical experts and Queensland school personnel.
+Resources for students with diabetes are available to provide specific advice to support students with diabetes in a school environment.
+These resources and additional diabetes basics resources for Queensland schools have been developed by National Diabetes Services Scheme.

 Information about schools' requirements for supporting students with diabetes can be found in the managing students' health support needs at school procedure.